syntaqx/weightloss-journal/README.md

 some muscular definition showing.
 Still a lot more stomache fat than I wish, but I also can start to see my upper abs ever so slightly, so I'm hoping that I'm just losing fat, and gaining some early-gains muslce.

+### Notes

-I finished my Optimum Gold Standard Protein Shake's today.
+- I finished my Optimum Gold Standard Protein Shake's today.
 Honestly they were pretty awful compared to Soylent, so I won't be ordering them again.
+Might try some additional ones though, or even just get a Whey Protein powder... trying to find good ones right now that are flavorless.
+- While my week-to-week has been okay, I've certainly been drinking a lot more the last little bit due to stressful things in my personal life.
+Cutting back on this while maintaining my daily caloric budget and gym goals through the week might be what gets me past the 185 mark.